Permits Requiring ProjectDox Review (ePlans)

 - City Council

-The Department of Planning is also involved with projects which require four or more parking spaces and those projects which trigger forest conservation (grading of 20,000 sq. ft. or more).
+The Department of Planning is also involved with projects which require four or more parking spaces and those projects which trigger Landscape Manual requirements and/or Forest Conservation review (grading of 5,000 sq. ft. or more).

 The Land Use and Urban Design Division coordinates project development and permit review.
 The Land Use and Urban Design Division ensures that development proposals are in line with the Comprehensive Master Plan, aesthetically pleasing, within the character of the respective neighborhood, and fiscally beneficial to the City of Baltimore.
 The Division serves as the first stop for development in the City of Baltimore.

-If a project includes parking, loading, new buildings, significant grading, or is in a special district, it is advisable to contact this division to schedule a site plan review prior to permit submittal.
+If a project includes parking, loading, new buildings, significant grading, or is in a special district (such as an Urban Renewal Plan Area, local historic district, etc.), it is advisable to contact this division to schedule a pre-development meeting and later a site plan review committee meeting prior to permit submittal.
 The planning staff will also provide appropriate community contacts.
 Once the project is approved, the Department of Planning will provide Plans Examining with a report of its comments.

 Department of Public Works (DPW)